This Southeast Asian inspired recipe for Turkey Satay with Spicy Peanut Sauce is a delicious appetizer or entree to make on the grill.

 I tend to look and feel my best when I stick to a diet of mostly vegetables and protein (and, okay, probably not ice cream, but again, BALANCE).
 The only problem with sticking to protein and veggies, however, is that it can get really boring really fast.

 This recipe for turkey satay with spicy peanut sauce adds some variety and sass to an otherwise bland routine.
 Satay, if you aren’t familiar, is a Southeast Asian rendition of spiced, grilled meat-on-a-stick popular throughout Indonesia, Malaysia, and Thailand.
 Traditionally, satay is made with chicken, beef, pork, or seafood, but I’m pulling a little switcheroo by using the old American stand-by know as turkey.
-Why is it that we usually only associate this bird with Thanksgiving?
-Turkey is the bomb, and it couldn’t be more perfect for grilling season.

 For this recipe I like to slice up boneless skinless turkey breast nice and thin in order to allow the flavors to really permeate.
 The marinade is made up of bold, aromatic ingredients like lemongrass, ginger, garlic, cumin, and turmeric.
 It’s seasoned with salty, pungent fish sauce and mellowed out with creamy coconut milk.
 It sounds like a lot of ingredients, but all you have to do is whiz them up in a food processor and add them to a zip-top bag.
 You can even double the marinade and freeze it to use at a later date.
 Don’t let the ingredient list intimidate you – it’s actually pretty simple.